TheTavakoli1/TheTavakoli1/README.md

 - 👋 Hi, I’m Ahmad Tavakoli
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Web Responsive ( Bootstrap )
+- 🌱 I’m currently learning Web Responsive ( Bootstrap ) and python
 - 💞️ I’m looking to collaborate on I would like to discuss potential partnerships for our upcoming event.
 - 📫 How to reach me: www.linkedin.com/in/thetavakoli1
 - 😄 Pronouns: He/Him